-Encourage the individual to care for themselves as much as they are able.
+Encourage the individual to care for themselves as much as they are able but also ensure that they are clean and comfortable.

 1.2 These principles of care also apply to the activities known as 'Clinical Tasks' which require additional training by either the health professional who is delegating the task, or school-arranged training.
 Staff can refuse to perform a task if they do not feel competent to undertake it.